rjones30/spotfinder/README.md

 $ sudo systemctl status rabbitmq-server
 ```

+You can then acccess the webadmin interface by directing a web browser running on localhost to the following URL: http://localhost:15672 and entering admin
+for the userid, and whatever you substituted for <a_secret_password_for_your_rabbitmq_service> for the password.

 ## other toolkit components ##

 The spotfinder visualization system is designed to provide a browsable interface to results of already-perfomred analyses of X-ray rocking curve data taken